 The Severity Grading Tool for Donor Adverse Events developed and validated by a sub-group of the AABB Donor Hemovigilance Working Group, is now finalized and results of the formal validation have been

 published (Transfusion, 2020).

 In January 2018, a sub-group of the AABB Donor Hemovigilance Working Group undertook the task of developing the

-Donor Adverse Reaction Severity Grading Tool to enhance objective assignment of severity.
+Severity Grading Tool for Donor Adverse Events to enhance objective assignment of Donor Adverse Events (DAE) severity.
 The severity assignment tool is designed to be used with the

-Standard for Surveillance of Complications Related to Blood Donation together with the associated
+Standard for Surveillance of Complications Related to Blood Donation by ISBT/AABB/IHN.

 AABB Donor Hemovigilance Reports